 - To edit guide settings of any step, select the step and hover over the preview to open the Edit Container box.

 - Move through the Styling, Location, and Behavior tabs in the Edit Container box, making any required changes to the settings.

-- If you need to add a new building block to your guide, hover between items to see the blue line and add your desired building block.
-See Adding guide content using building blocks for more information.
+If you need to add a new building block to your guide, hover between items to see the blue line and add your desired building block.
+Building blocks are used to add content to guides and have controls for easily adding and formatting text, buttons, images, polls, and embedded videos.
+For more information about building blocks, see Adding guide content using building blocks.

 Tip: Hold Option on Mac/Alt on Windows to view all current Building Blocks and their bounding boxes.

 Tip: Periodically save your changes as you edit your guide.
 This will help you save your progress as you go.

 - Once you are finished, select Save to save your changes and select Exit to leave the designer.

 Guide preview lets you launch a guide without publishing it or with segment restrictions.
 The preview UI shows the activation method, target element, and target page, with visual indicators of whether or not you have met the criteria for the guide to display.
 When the guide displays, you can test all guide functionality as expected and easily restart the guide.